-The same ten ground-based ice nucleus generators (ground generators) that were employed during the preceding Wyoming Weather Modification Pilot Program (WWMPP) were deployed for the 2014-2015 season (Figure 2).
+The Wind River Range operational program utilizes the same ten ground-based ice nucleus generators (ground generators) that were employed during the Wyoming Weather Modification Pilot Program (WWMPP) (Figure 2).
 Nine generators were sited on the west, southwest, and southern flanks of the range.
 The tenth was sited on the southeastern flank, southwest of Lander.
+All sites were on Stateowned or private lands.
+Permissions were established through the Wyoming Office of State Lands and Investments or private memoranda of understanding, accordingly.